 The adjacent map highlights “Campo” in red.
 East of the neighborhood you can see the “Colosse e Foro Romano” Colosseum & Roman Forum, which is only a 5-10 minute walk away.
 Looking North-West you can see St Peter’s Square and the Vatican – just a 15 minute walk away or two stops on the ’23’ bus to Clodio if you’re going towards the Vatican.
 North and North-East you can also see Piazza Navona (3 minute walk), Pantheon (5 minute walk), Trevi Fountain (10 minute walk) and Spanish Steps (15 minute walk).
 If you’re not a fan of getting around by foot, you can see our ‘Roma How To: Using the Roman Bus System’ video to help you learn how to use local transport in Rome.

-What to Do in Campo de’ Fiori
+Things to Do in Campo de’ Fiori

 Campo is a colorful area, with lots of different things to do and see.
 You name it, Campo most probably has it: an outdoor market; shops; restaurants; bars; cafes; museums: churches; monuments.
 Selecting our favorite hidden gems of Campo de’ Fiori, we’ve compiled the following neighborhood bucket list for you to wander and eat your way through.

 The main attraction of this area for tourists is the outdoor market.
 You can find almost anything here, from fresh fruit and vegetables, to meats and cheeses, to clothes and kitchenware!
 It’s a great place to buy some souvenirs, but it’s fame over recent years has seen the prices rise.
 Now, that doesn’t mean the produce is not worth buying, it is great quality (especially the porchetta panino), but I wouldn’t rely on this particular market for a weekly shop – especially if your’e trying to stick to a budget.